Krayorn/blog/src/pages/posts/3-bugs.md

 5/12 1620
 ChatGPT interface stuck with "..." for multiples seconds, after a while refreshed and sow error message "could not generate answer, try again ?" then worked.

+11/12 0048
+blog article [by zendesk](https://www.zendesk.fr/blog/ai-customer-service/#georedirect) displays "&nbsp ;" at the end of each paragraph